tomkom/gisphere.github.io/pages/north_america/canada.md

   - Planning Studies
     - [MPS](https://www.dal.ca/faculty/architecture-planning/school-of-planning/programs/planning_studies.html)

-### Ryerson University (RU)
+### Toronto Metropolitan Universtiy（TMU）

 Toronto, Ontario, Canada

-Ryerson University was promoted to university status in 1993 when it began awarding master's and doctoral degrees.
-Located in the heart of Toronto, Canada's largest city, near the University of Toronto's St. George's campus, Ryerson is a typical urban campus where students can connect with leaders in culture, business, health care or government and have access to a wide range of employment opportunities.
+Formerly known as the **Ryerson University** (RU), the Toronto Metropolitan Universtiy（TMU）was promoted to university status in 1993 when it began awarding master's and doctoral degrees.
+Located in the heart of Toronto, Canada's largest city, near the University of Toronto's St. George's campus, TMU is a typical urban campus where students can connect with leaders in culture, business, health care or government and have access to a wide range of employment opportunities.

-Ryerson offers the Master of Spatial Analysis degree program in the Department of Geography and Environmental Studies.
+TMU offers the Master of Spatial Analysis degree program in the Department of Geography and Environmental Studies.
 The Master of Spatial Analysis program is one of Ryerson's two founding graduate programs.
-In 1993, after Ryerson was granted full university status by the Province of Ontario, it started planning a joint Master of Spatial Analysis program with the University of Toronto and became the sole host of this degree program since 2008.
-In addition, Ryerson offers graduate programs in Environmental Applied Science, Management, and Civil Engineering, with graduate degrees in PhD, MASc and MEng.
+In 1993, after TMU was granted full university status by the Province of Ontario, it started planning a joint Master of Spatial Analysis program with the University of Toronto and became the sole host of this degree program since 2008.
+In addition, TMU offers graduate programs in Environmental Applied Science, Management, and Civil Engineering, with graduate degrees in PhD, MASc and MEng.

 Units: